 Australia has been investing heavily on its full-fibre NBN upgrades in regional Australia.
 The NBN-enabled internet not only provides positive economical outcomes to the country, but also brings a positive environmental outcome.

-Fibre-enabled Wi-Fi networks contributes to environmental sustainability since fibre optics require less energy to transmit data over long distances and IEEE 802.11 based Wi-Fi technologies already and continue to provide a rich toolbox of energy efficient features.
+Fibre-enabled Wi-Fi networks contributes to environmental sustainability since fibre optics is energy efficient for transmitting data over long distances and IEEE 802.11 based Wi-Fi technologies already and continue to provide a rich toolbox of energy efficient features.
 For example, the IEEE Std 802.11ax-2021 standard (also known as Wi-Fi 6) introduces a new feature, namely broadcast Target Wake Time (TWT), as an energy-efficient scheduling mechanism for transmissions between an AP and a wireless client.
 It has the advantage of allowing larger throughput while lowering latency since both devices are not only be aware of when transmissions will be made, but also enable energy efficiency since the devices can be idle or quiet when transmissions do not need to be made.
 The IEEE P802.11be project (also known as Wi-Fi 7) specifies multi-link operation (MLO), which defines an energy-efficient way for multiple APs in a single device to coordinate traffic management over several bands.
 If a multi-link device is capable of simultaneously sending traffic on links operating at 2.4 GHz, 5 GHz and 6 GHz bands, but the current load on the network is such that only one or two of these links are necessary to provide a robust service level, the other one or two links can be quieted and/or can be in power save mode dynamically.
 The links can be un-quieted once the load on the network increases, with the result that the radios consume only the amount of energy they need for a given traffic load.

 B. 2024–25 Annual Work Program: 6 GHz (5925 MHz – 7125 MHz)